forsslund/kobra/haptikfabrikenapi/readme.md

+# haptikfabrikenapi

-Haptikfabriken API version 0.1
+Haptikfabriken API version 0.x
 The API is currently under development and might change.

+LINUX:

 Install dependencies:
 See the depenencies.sh script.
 It is a few standard ubuntu packages (including boost) and the Sensoray DAQ PCIe card driver+lib that is provided in the external/ folder (and the libhid is there too